toddaustin/css-team-project-2/background-repeat.md

 ### Values

-The `background-repeat` property allows for several values to be set.
-These values are:
+The `background-repeat` property defaults to repeat, but allows for the following values:

 #### repeat